jalcoba/JDChallenge/README.md

 Each permission change is indexed in Elasticsearch for easy querying and auditing.
 The Elasticsearch index used is "permission".

 Testing
 The project includes a test suite for each endpoint and integration tests.
+Make sure containers with elasticsearch and kafka images exist before running integration tests if you want them to pass.